 - Ephraim McDowell Fort Logan Hospital Auxiliary Teen Scholarship – available to a high school senior who participates or has participated in the Teen Volunteer Program at Ephraim McDowell Fort Logan Hospital.
 Student must be accepted to an in-state college or university to study any of the health care career programs recognized by Ephraim McDowell Health.
 The award is $500 for one semester.

 Applications must be submitted by March 15.
 There will be no late applications accepted.
-Please mail to address on application not yet available.
+Please mail to address on application.

 - KY Manufactured Housing Institute Scholarship